stong123566/Zappy.API/v2.0/Custom/README.md

 # Create new third-party orders
-To use this Api, you must first contact the administrator to apply for third-party integration Custom
+To use this API, please contact the administrator to apply for third-party integration (Custom) first.

 - Endpoint: /api/2.0/custom/create
 - Http Method: POST